DillionApple/Textout-dataset/README.md

-# Texout-dataset
+# Textout-dataset

-This repo contains the dataset used in Texout.
+This repo contains the dataset used in Textout.

 ## Dataset Releases